Padparadscha: The Rarest Sapphire Most People Haven’t Heard Of —…

 But is that really the case?

 At Gems Origin, we get asked about this all the time.
 Clients want to know if lab-grown diamonds are “just as good” as natural ones, if they hold their value, and whether they should consider them for a meaningful piece.
-Let’s set the record straight — no sales pitch, just the facts — so you can make a choice you’ll never regret.
+In this article, we’ll answer the most common questions about both lab-grown and natural diamonds to help you make an informed decision.

 Think of a lab-grown diamond as a diamond that’s been fast-tracked.
 Instead of forming naturally over billions of years deep beneath the Earth’s crust, it’s made in a lab in a matter of weeks using advanced technology like HPHT (High-Pressure High-Temperature) or CVD (Chemical Vapor Deposition).
+Scientists use high heat and advanced technology to produce lab diamonds in controlled environments.

 Chemically, they’re almost identical to natural diamonds — which is why to the naked eye, they look the same.
 The main appeal?
 They’re cheaper.
 But as with most things, there’s more to the story than just price.